 Further Support is available from:

-The University Mental Health Advisers for students in crisis with serious or enduring mental health problems; referral is by College or University staff.
+The University Mental Health Advice Service for students with mental health issues who experience a significant impact on their ability to participate in their everyday lives or academic work; referral is by College or University staff.

 PEDS for Personalised Eating Disorder Support.
 PEDS run a drop-in at Student Services the last Friday of the month, 10am-12pm and 2pm-4pm.
 Referrals and self-referrals also welcome via their online form https://www.pedsupport.co.uk/contact-us/.

-The University Disability Resource Centre (DRC) provide advice and support for a range of issues, including unseen impairments and long term mental health conditions.
-If you are affected by these and haven't already disclosed to the DRC, then you can do so now using the webform.
+The University Access and Disability Resource Centre (ADRC) provide advice and support for a range of issues, including unseen impairments and long term mental health conditions.
+If you are affected by these and haven't already disclosed to the ADRC, then you can do so now using the webform.

 Psychological Wellbeing Service provide NHS mental health support.